 Peer to Peer Connection

-After signaling, we need to connect both the clients peer to peer.
+After signaling, we need to connect both the client peer to peer.
 And for connecting, we must have the public IP address of both the clients.

-So, in order to get the public IP address, we use STUN Server.
+So, in order to get the public IP address, we use the STUN Server.

 STUN Server is used to get the public IP address.